 “User Account” means an account assigned to a User that can be used to access the Services.

-“User Terms” means the User Terms of Service related to a User Account currently available at https://www.identityguard.com/legal/terms-of-use (or any successor URL).
+“User Terms” means the User Terms of Service related to a User Account available at https://www.identityguard.com/legal/terms-of-use or https://www.aura.com/legal/service-terms, as applicable (or any successor URLs).

 2. Aura Benefit Program.

 2.1.
 Provision of Services.
 Aura will provide the Services as specified in a Group Application to the Users in accordance with this Agreement and upon their acceptance of the User Terms.
 Customer may offer and promote the Services to the Users.

 2.2.
 Restrictions.
 Unless otherwise expressly permitted in writing by Aura, Customer will not (and will not permit a User or third party to):